wuan/bo-python/README.md

 Requires numpy >= 1.7 and pandas >= 0.9 to have a finally usable 64 bit timestamp support.

-Scipy and fastcluster is required for the clustering
+Scipy and fastcluster is required for the (optional) clustering

 Requires injector.